m-jahn/TnSeq-pipe/README.md

 **Example**

 - Input files are the mapped reads in `data/mapped/*.tsv` and the gene list
 - Note that the perl script calls `../lib/PoolStats.R` at the end which throws errors.
-Outcommented for now.
+It was outcommented for now.
 - Option `minN` was set to 1 (instead of 10) to assess distribution of all possible Tn insertions
 - Output is a tab-separated table with one unique transposn/barcode per row, its frequency and other data

 ```
-perl DesignRandomPool.pl -minN 1 -pool ../../data/pool/H16_barcode_pool.tsv -genes ../../ref/GCF_000009285.1_ASM928v2_genomic_trimmed.tsv ../../data/mapped/H16_S2_L001_R1_001.tsv
+perl DesignRandomPool.pl -minN 1 \
+  -pool ../../data/pool/H16_barcode_pool.tsv \
+  -genes ../../ref/GCF_000009285.1_ASM928v2_genomic_trimmed.tsv \
+  ../../data/mapped/H16_S2_L001_R1_001.tsv
 ```

 ## Step 3: Transposon frequency and distribution

-The statistical analysis of transposon insertion frequency and distribution over the genome is performed with a customized R script/notebook without using the tools from Morgan Price lab.
-The R notebook can be found in `docs/TnSeq-pipe.Rmd` together with the rendered document `docs/TnSeq-pipe.nb.html`.
+The statistical analysis of transposon insertion frequency and distribution over the genome is performed with a customized `R` notebook without using the tools from Morgan Price lab.
+The R notebook can be found in `docs/TnSeq-pipe.Rmd` together with the rendered output document `docs/TnSeq-pipe.nb.html`.

 The rendered R notebook can also be viewed directly *via* github pages using [this link](https://m-jahn.github.io/TnSeq-pipe/TnSeq-pipe.nb.html).